Street & Sidewalk Cleaning Response

 HOW PUBLIC WORKS IS PERFORMING

 Public Works has generally maintained on-target performance for this measure by prioritizing service requests in the order they are received.
-However, street and sidewalk cleaning requests have decreased significantly since September 2016.
+However, the department's on-time response rate has declined slightly in recent months while street and sidewalk cleaning requests have decreased by half since September 2016.

-STREET CLEANING REQUESTS HAVE DECREASED SHARPLY IN RECENT MONTHS
+STREET CLEANING REQUESTS HAVE DECREASED SHARPLY IN FY 2016-17

-In recent months, Public Works has implemented a number of new strategies to reduce the number of street and sidewalk cleaning requests.
+Public Works has implemented a number of new strategies to reduce the number of street and sidewalk cleaning requests in FY 2016-17.
 One notable example is the expanded Pit Stop pilot program, which provides staffed public restrooms, disposal of syringes, and pet waste bags.
 Public Works has also added dedicated alley crews that provide nightly cleaning to preempt public complaints.

 Public Works conducts a monthly performance management program known as PublicWorksStat (formally known as DPWStat), which monitors the performance of key operational activities of the department.
 The Public Works Director chairs two stat meetings each month: 1) operational performance, and 2) design and construction performance.
 In these meetings, the Director and supervisors from each Public Works division review a series of interactive dashboards to understand performance and make improvements, when necessary.